FAQ’s

 The budget for FDR Park - just one park - is almost 4x the total budget for ALL of the rest of the parks in Philadelphia.
 How can Parks and Rec justify spending hundreds of millions of taxpayer dollars in the farthest corner of the city, instead of equitably throughout neighborhoods, where it’s needed and where the community can actually access and use the fields?

-NO, not without paying.
-Philadelphia Parks & Rec plans to rent out their fields, courts, picnic areas, tables, etc. for a fee - they are not designed to be available for South Philadelphians to use.
-They claim these fields are “for the kids” but the plan calls for them to be rented for tournament play by out-of-towners 20 weekends a year - with Philly winters, that is around half of the playable weekends!
+• NO, not without paying, at least much of the time.
+Philadelphia Parks & Rec plans to rent out their fields, courts, picnic areas, tables, etc. for a fee.
+They are not designed to be available for South Philadelphians to use.
+They claim these fields are “for the kids” but the plan calls for them to be rented for tournament play by out-of-towners 20 weekends a year.
+With Philly winters, that is around half of the playable weekends.

 This plan is first and foremost focused on private revenue, not their claim of creating access for youth leagues to play.
 The rest of Philadelphia’s fields are kept under lock and key; what reason do we have to believe that this site would be different?

-PPR is claiming astroturf is budget-friendly.
-But synthetic turf costs more to install, almost as much to maintain, and has to be replaced once it wears out.
-Used turf ends up in the landfill.
+• PPR is claiming artificial turf is budget-friendly.
+But it costs more to install, almost as much to maintain, and has to be replaced once it wears out.
+Used turf ends up in the landfill, or in toxic piles all over the state.

 In fact, the presence of invasive species is a key indicator of use (see page 4), according to Parks and Rec themselves.
 Invasives thrive in disturbed zones…yet the scorched-earth method of clearcutting creates just such a zone.
 A restoration truly concerned with the park’s ecological quality would involve caretaking and stewardship, selectively removing plants rather than clear cutting and foolishly thinking that regrowing from scratch solves the problem.
 Invasives will always find their way back in, just as they have in every site in our park system.